 An adult convicted of a first- or second-degree offense is guilty of a class B felony and faces the possibility of up to ten years in prison and sex offender registration.
 During sentencing, the judge takes into consideration the severity (or degree) of the offense.
 First-degree offenses generally receive harsher penalties than offenses in the second-degree.

 (Wash.
 Rev. Code §§ 9A.20.021, 9.68A.050, 9.68A.053, 9.68A.070, 9A.44.128, 9A.44.130, 9A.44.143,13.40.080 (2022).)

 An adult convicted of sexual exploitation of a minor can be required to register as a sex offender.
 Registration is in addition to any prison time or fine.
 And although it's less likely that a minor will have to register as a sex offender, it's still a possibility that should be discussed with an attorney.

 (Wash.
 Rev. Code §§ 9.94A.030, 9A.44.128, 9A.44.130, 9A.44.143 (2022).)

-If you've been questioned by the police or charged with a sexting crime, you need to speak to an experienced local criminal defense lawyer immediately.
-Only an experienced local attorney will be able to provide you with legal advice, information about the courts and judges in your area, and the potential consequences of the charges against you.
+Any charges that stem from sexting involving minors or teens can result in very serious consequences for those involved.
+If you've been questioned by the police or charged with a sexting crime, you should speak to an experienced criminal defense lawyer immediately.
+An experienced attorney will be able to provide you with legal advice and information on the potential consequences of the charges against you.